gdagger/Deep-Learning-Challenge/README.md

 ![optimized model accuracy graph](./Screenshots/accuracy_opt_model.png)

 Since we are classifying binary outputs, I would try using a logistic regression on this dataset to see if the accuracy and loss measures are improved.

-Describe how you could use a different model to solve the same problem, and explain why you would use that model (6)
+Logistic regressions work well for binary classifications We could also continue to adjust some of the binning thresholds for the "name", "classification", and ""application_type" value counts to further optimize the current model.